Housing & Dining

 All travelers and visitors must follow CDC guidelines and New York State travel policies.
-Additionally, visitors must adhere to the New York State Travel Advisory which requires all travelers coming from states with significant rates of transmission of COVID-19 to quarantine for a 14-day period from the time of their last contact and complete the Traveler Health Form.
-Visitors from these states are not permitted on campus until the end of the 14-day quarantine period.
+Additionally, visitors must adhere to the New York State Travel Advisory which requires all travelers coming from noncontiguous states to quarantine for a 10-day period from the time of arrival in New York state (or follow testing protocols and quarantine for a shorter time period) and complete the Traveler Health Form.
+Visitors from these states are not permitted on campus until the end of their quarantine period.

 Are friends or family allowed to visit students elsewhere in Ithaca?

 Yes, however all travelers and visitors must follow CDC guidelines and New York State travel policies.
-Additionally, visitors must adhere to the New York State Travel Advisory which requires all travelers coming from states with significant rates of transmission of COVID-19 to quarantine for a 14-day period from the time of their last contact and complete the Traveler Health Form.
+Additionally, visitors must adhere to the New York State Travel Advisory which requires all travelers coming from noncontiguous states to quarantine for a 10-day period from the time of arrival in New York state (or follow testing protocols and quarantine for a shorter time period) and complete the Traveler Health Form.

 Consistent with New York state guidelines for dining, and to ensure proper physical distancing, all dining halls are providing to-go service, touchless payment methods are in place and overall sanitation will continue to be an utmost priority.
 Limited in-person dining options are available using OpenTable.
 Visit Cornell Dining for additional details.